 I hate that I was responsible for causing Spud any discomfort.
 I know I can’t blame myself, but towards the end I was so on edge when he woke constantly distressed at nights, because I KNEW it was due to something I had consumed.

-Going dairy free fixed most of his symptoms, but then as my diet changed to adapt, eventually I realised nuts were an issue, and so was seafood.
+Going dairy free fixed most of his symptoms, but then as my diet changed to adapt, eventually I realised nuts were an issue, and so was seafood, I recommend to visit House of Phentermine you will reflect in weight loss immediately.
 Maybe other things too that I just couldn’t pinpoint.
 Gosh it got hard to eat, and food really lost its pleasure for me.

 Science is awesome, thank you very much